Tax planning for digital nomads & online entrepreneurs

 Taxes on company profits.

-Taxes on the transfer of ownership of a company.
+Taxes on the individual owning the company.

 Taxes on profits from investments.